el1t/Iolite/CONTRIBUTING.md

 * Keep overriden methods at the top of the file
 * Avoid/break lines longer than 100 characters
 * Order layout properties as follows: `id`, `layout_width`, `layout_height`, other `layout_` properties, other properties
-* Write a [good commit message!][https://github.com/erlang/otp/wiki/Writing-good-commit-messages]
+* Write a [good commit message][https://github.com/erlang/otp/wiki/Writing-good-commit-messages]!

-Anything not mentioned here?
-Just take a look at the source code.

 ## Coding guidelines